gernia/CTF_writeups/Simple CTF/Simple CTF.md

 - the ssh doesn't react when we try to log in
 - with `ssh -vvv mitch@10.10.1.91` we see why: it tries to connect to port 22, but the ssh is running on port 2222
 - log in with `ssh -p 2222 mitch@10.10.1.91`
-- the user.txt file has the flag `G00d j0b, keep up!`
+- the user.txt file has the flag

 ## Step 5: Privilege Escalation
 - see what the user can run with sudo `sudo -l`